 Mental Health First Aid is a course or program that teaches the skills to respond effectively to signs of mental illness.
 It will equip you with the skills and knowledge to provide initial help to someone who may have poor mental health or experiencing a crisis.

 Basic life support is a level of medical care given to victims of life-threatening injuries or illnesses until they are given full medical care.
 It can be administered by a trained first aider, a paramedic, or an emergency medical technician.

 Learning basic first aid terms and acronyms can help you respond to an emergency.
 You will be able to reduce pain, keep them breathing, and minimise the consequences until EMS arrives.
 Knowing these terms could mean the difference between life and death for many people.

-It is a good idea to take a First Aid Course to learn all these terms and the actions you can take to help someone.
+It is a good idea to take a course with First Aid Course Perth to learn all these terms and the actions you can take to help someone.